Leebh-kor/TD3Net-A-Temporal-Densely-Connected-Multi-dilated-Convolutional-Network-for-Lipreading/README.md

 ## Citation
-If you find our work useful in your research, please consider citing our paper (arXiv submission in preparation):
+If you find our work useful in your research, please consider citing our paper:
 ```
 @article{lee2025td3net,
   title   = {TD3Net: Temporal Densely Connected Multidilated Convolutional Network for Word-Level Lipreading},